decentralized-identity/labs/proposals/linked_claims/001_proposal.md

 <img width="756" alt="image" src="https://github.com/user-attachments/assets/be515883-4b17-40eb-81db-eed6a96ed8f3">

+Further, LinkedClaims invite layering of trust over time, as discussed in the "Progressive Trust in Issuer Registries" document below.
+The intitial creation of a durable identity does not in itself create trust, but it enables the later addition of attestations.

-The real nature of trust is decentralized, non-absolute, and relative to the trusting party.
+The real nature of trust is decentralized, progressive, and relative to the trusting party.
 By facilitating rich shared datasets that inform trust decisions while satisfying domain specific requirements, we believe LinkedClaims will pave the way for a more connected and verifiable digital world.

 ## Coordination/Correspondence